wqshao126/wqshao126.github.io/_pages/about.md

 </p>

 <p align = "justify">
-I am looking for research interns at Shanghai AI lab.
-Feel free to send me an email if you are interested in the above topics.
+<i> I am looking for research interns at Shanghai AI lab.
+Feel free to send me an email if you are interested in the above topics. </i>
 </p>

 <!-- News